An Improved Bound for Weak Epsilon-Nets in the Plane: Proof of Theorem

-For every remaining set $K\in \K$ that is missed by the auxiliary net $Q_1$, the induced edge set $\Pi_K=\Pi\cap {P_K\choose 2}$ still contains at least $(\sigma/2){\eps n\choose 2}$ edges, each of them crossing at most $t r_1\log r_1$ cells of the decomposition $\Sigma(r_1)$ (again, see Figure \ref{Fig:NarrowRestrict} (left)).
-In the following Section \ref{Subsec:2} we use this property to guarantee that every set $K\in \K$ intersects at most $tr_1\log r_1$ cells of $\Sigma(r_1)$ within some middle slab $\tau$ of $K$.
+In the following Section \ref{Subsec:2} we use these two properties to guarantee that every set $K\in \K$ intersects at most $t=r_0r_1\log r_1$ cells of $\Sigma(r_1)$ within some middle slab $\tau$ of $K$.
 As before, this is achieved at expense of adding an additional small-size auxiliary net to $Q$.